antonarbus/q/src/credentials/auth.md

     and a 'refresh' tokens for future authentication to avoid asking for credentials on every http request.

-(C) Client stores 'access' token in the local storage and
+(C) Client stores 'access' token in the locally and
     attaches it inside request headers for private api requests.
     Token is attached by 'request' interceptor in 'axiosWithAuth'